 Although you could stick to French and Italian fare, what would be the fun in that?
 It would be a shame to leave Hong Kong without trying Cantonese dim sum and Chinese delicacies like bird’s nest, jellyfish, char siu pork buns, and osmanthus jelly.

-You’re surrounded by water, so you’ll want to get out on Victoria Harbour at some point, whether that’s taking an old junk cruise or the Star Ferry.
+You’ll want to get out on Victoria Harbour at some point.
+This might mean taking an old junk cruise or the Star Ferry.
 Allow an hour to cruise around the circular route covering Tsim Sha Tsui, Central and Wan Chai to enjoy several different views of the island and its iconic landmarks.
 Another tourist must is taking the Peak Tram for panoramic views of the bustling city from the sky terrace.
-There’s dining and shopping at the Peak, along with a Madame Tussauds, but you’re better off heading back to the city once you’ve taken some selfies and soaked up the views.
+There’s dining and shopping at the Peak but only once you’ve taken some selfies and soaked up the views.

 The most extravagant high-end shopping is on the island, at the IFC Mall and at Landmark.
-Here you’ll find a mix of international designer brands and a few local boutiques and Asian brands you may have never heard of, like Kwanpen’s crocodile leather handbags and Yewn’s intricate Chinese jewelry.
+Here you’ll find a mix of international designer brands and a few local boutiques.
+There are Asian brands you may have never heard of like Kwanpen’s crocodile leather handbags and Yewn’s intricate Chinese jewelry.
 On Kowloon, Granville Road is home to more affordable fast fashion and outlet stores where you can score some incredible deals.

-For more insight into the local culture, visit the Wong Tai Sin Temple, home to Buddhism, Confucianism, and Taosim, or escape the hustle and bustle of the city to the serene Tang dynasty-style Nan Lian Garden.
+For more insight into the local culture, visit the Wong Tai Sin Temple, home to Buddhism, Confucianism, and Taosim.
+Also, escape the hustle and bustle of the city to the serene Tang dynasty-style Nan Lian Garden.
 Try to catch the spectacular Symphony of Lights one evening somewhere with a nice rooftop view before partying at Cé La Vi nightclub.